neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 7. Implications for Practice: Give the community two more security patterns firewalls can use for configuration.

-8. Implications for Research: Give more known solution and cases that develop for others to build off and potential fix as well.
+8. Implications for Research: Give more known solutions and cases that develop for others to build off and potential fix as well.

 E. B. Fernandez, N. Yoshioka, and H. Washizaki, “Patterns for Cloud Firewalls” AsianPLoP (pattern languages of programs), pp. 1–11.